-A) The unity among those of African descent may have led to given rise to Pan-Africanist thought. brought about

-- B) Without theories of time it is not possible to imagine a better future. - C) What erased, misplaced or misinterpreted the culture and art of African people is their own lack of interest in them. - D) There were times when the art of African people on the continent and in the diaspora were held with high were respected esteem. - It is not the past but the future that the pictures as time machines intend to take their viewers to.
+- A) The unity among those of African descent may have given rise to Pan-Africanist thought. - B) Without theories of time it is not possible to imagine a better future. - C) What erased, misplaced or misinterpreted the culture and art of African people is their own lack of interest in them. - D) There were times when the art of African people on the continent and in the diaspora were held with high esteem. - E) It is not the past but the future that the pictures as time machines intend to take their viewers to.